ash-project/ash/documentation/topics/actions.md

 - Cast input params | This is any arguments in addition to any accepted attributes
 - Set argument defaults
 - Require any missing arguments
-- Run input validations
+- Validate all provided attributes are accepted
+- Require any accepted attributes that are `allow_nil?` false
+- Set any default values for attributes
-- Run action changes
+- Run action changes & validations
 - Run validations, or add them in `before_action` hooks if using {{link:ash:option:resource/actions/create/validate#before_action?}}

 #### Running the Create/Update/Destroy Action